6.3 HCPCS Level II

 | L | Orthotic and prosthetic procedures and devices |

-Knowing the letter section helps a biller route a claim to the correct payer or contractor — for example, E and K codes typically go to the DME Medicare Administrative Contractor (DME MAC) rather than the local Part B carrier.
+Knowing the letter section helps a biller route a claim to the correct payer or contractor.
+For example, E and K codes typically go to the DME Medicare Administrative Contractor (DME MAC) rather than the local Part B carrier, and the supplier must hold a valid PTAN and meet supplier standards or the claim denies for enrollment reasons rather than coding.

 Drug Waste Modifiers: JW and JZ

-When a single-use (single-dose) drug vial is larger than the dose administered, the unused portion is discarded drug waste.
-Medicare requires the discarded amount to be accounted for:
+When a single-dose (single-use) drug vial is larger than the dose administered, the unused portion is discarded drug waste.
+Medicare requires the discarded amount to be accounted for so it can be paid (waste from single-dose vials is payable) and audited:

-- JW — appended to a separate claim line reporting the number of units discarded.
+- JW — appended to a separate claim line that reports the number of units discarded.
+The administered units go on one line; the wasted units go on a second line with JW.

-- JZ — attests that no amount was discarded (zero waste).
+- JZ — attests on the line that no amount was discarded (zero waste).

 Therapy Discipline Modifiers: GP, GO, GN

-When rehabilitative therapy services are billed, the payer needs to know which discipline performed the service.
-These modifiers identify the plan of care:
+When rehabilitative therapy services are billed, the payer must know which discipline's plan of care the service falls under:

-Missing or mismatched therapy modifiers cause denials, because the payer cannot tie the service to the correct benefit category or therapy cap tracking.
+Missing or mismatched therapy modifiers cause denials because the payer cannot tie the service to the correct benefit category or therapy-threshold tracking (the former "therapy cap," now the KX-modifier threshold process).
+A PT service billed without GP, or with GO instead, will deny.

-CMS updates HCPCS Level II quarterly, with the largest release effective January 1.
-Drug codes (J codes) and DME codes change frequently.
+CMS updates HCPCS Level II quarterly (January, April, July, October), with the largest release effective January 1.
+Drug (J) and DME (E/K) codes change frequently, and codes are added, revised, and deleted.
 A biller must always apply the code set in effect on the date of service, not the date the claim is keyed.
+Frequent traps:

 A physician administers an injectable drug from a single-dose vial.
 The full vial was used and nothing was discarded.
 Which HCPCS modifier should the biller append to the drug line?